mrromanalekseev/mrromanalekseev/README.md

 - 👋 Hi, I’m @mrromanalekseev
 - 👀 I’m OpenToWork
 - 🌱 I’m currently in React development for 1 year
-- 💞️ I’m looking to collaborate on React Native projects
+- 💞️ I’m looking for Project Manager position
-- 📫 mrromanalekseev@gmail.com or telegram @Hugo_Dev
+- 📫 mrromanalekseev@gmail.com or telegram @vikingmusik

 <!---
 mrromanalekseev/mrromanalekseev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.